Writer, teacher, speaker

 Generally speaking, any writer’s working life is pretty dull.
 All the excitement goes on inside our heads and maybe some of it spills out in the words we put down.
-I think I knew that as a 10-year-old, when I first started writing fiction.
+I think I knew that as a 10-year-old, when I first started writing.
 We were a kind of double-immigrant family.
 My dad had left Germany as a young man, and we had all left Hamilton, Lanarkshire, when my brother and I were boys.
 I don’t think I ever felt truly at home in Hertfordshire, and a sense of displacement and disorientation has always fed into my writing.

 At the age of 11, I produced a masterpiece called Mystery at Animal Village.
 A friend of my dad’s declared he was greatly impressed and was struck by the resemblance to Animal Farm.
 I’d neither read it nor heard of Orwell, but I was aghast that someone should have had the talking animal idea before me.